Amina of Zazzau: Death

 The exact circumstances of Amina's death are not known.
 The nineteenth-century Muslim scholar Dan Tafa says that "She died in a place called Attaagar.
 It was for this reason that the kingdom of Zazzau was the most extensive among the kingdoms of Hausa, since Bauchi included many regions."
 Drawing on Tafa's account, Sidney John Hogben reports that "Amina died in Atagara, near present day Idah, for at that time Amina had pushed the frontiers of Zazzau south of the Niger-Benue confluence.
 But there are many contradictions surrounding her death; many authors in their books cited that she died in Vom Jos while other historian said she died in Atagara, the present day Idah."
+The Oxford Dictionary of African Biography says that according to tradition she dominated Hausaland for 34 years and died at Attaagar (likely Idah) in battle, with her body not being recovered.